cincheo/jsweet/doc/jsweet-language-specifications.md

             is set (by default, d.ts files are generated in the JavaScript output directory - next to the corresponding js files).

+      [--candiesJsOut <candiesJsOut>]
+            Specify where to place extracted JavaScript files from candies.
+            (default: js/candies)

       [--classpath <classpath>]
             The JSweet transpilation classpath (candy jars).
 This classpath should at least contain the core candy.